Updated October 2020

 NetDocuments is a document management system that helps you organize your firm’s important case files, emails, or any other confidential documents:

 NetDocuments comes with a rich set of features that enable your team to collaborate tightly.
-For instance, it integrates with Microsoft Office 365, Microsoft Outlook, and Adobe Acrobat to offer you a seamless flow of data across these platforms.
+For instance, it integrates with Microsoft 365, Microsoft Outlook, and Adobe Acrobat to offer you a seamless flow of data across these platforms.

 It also allows you to securely share case files with your team members as well as others outside of your firm.
 You can use NetDocuments’ ‘Search’ feature to help you retrieve important information archived in your data repository.